alissatroiano/Dash/TESTING.md

 - Visit the app in web browser.
 - Observe navbar links read, 'Recipes', 'Signup' and 'Login'.
 - **[Login](https://dash-ms3.herokuapp.com/login)**.
-- Observe changed state in the navbar once a user is signed in.
+- Observe changed state in navbar once a user is logged in.
-- Verify navbar links read, 'Recipes', 'Add Recipe', 'Profile', and, 'Logout' while a user is logged in.
+- Verify navbar links read, 'Home', 'Add Recipe', 'Profile', and, 'Logout' while a user is logged in.
 - **Log Out** of the application.
-- Verify navbar links return to the original state (Recipes', 'Signup', and 'Login') once a user is logged out.
+- Verify navbar links return to the original state (Home', 'Signup', and 'Login') once a user is logged out.
 - Declare test, 'passed'.

 ### Navbar State Change Mobile Test:
 - Visit the app on a mobile web browser.
-- Observe navbar links ('Recipes', 'Signup' and 'Login').
+- Observe navbar links ('Home', 'Signup' and 'Login').
 - **[Login](https://dash-ms3.herokuapp.com/login)**.
 - Observe changes in navbar links once a user is signed in.
-- Verify navbar reads, 'Recipes', 'Add Recipe', 'Profile', and, 'Logout' while a user is logged in.
+- Verify navbar reads, 'Home', 'Add Recipe', 'Profile', and, 'Logout' while a user is logged in.
 - **Log Out** of the application.
-- Verify navbar links return to the original state (Recipes', 'Signup', and 'Login') once a user is logged out.
+- Verify navbar links return to the original state (Home', 'Signup', and 'Login') once a user is logged out.
 - Declare test, 'passed'.

 ## Signup

 ### Signup - Frontend Test:
 - Visit app in a web browser.